-Our arms consist of two types of muscle, the upper arm and the forearm.
-The upper arms is the muscle from your shoulder up to the elbow while the forearms extends from the elbow up to your wrist.
+Our arms consist of two types of muscle, the upper arm, and the forearm.
+The upper arms are the muscle from your shoulder up to the elbow while the forearms extend from the elbow up to your wrist.

 It is essential to always know what type of movement that your arm muscle can do.
 So you’d be weary and familiar when you do a certain exercise.

 - This movement makes the two body parts closer or intact, perhaps your forearm and upper arm.

 - It increases the space between two body parts.
 Straightening your elbow is a good example of this.

 - It produces a movement where your body parts away from the center, it is such like lifting your arm out and away from your body.